makeller1/makeller1.github.io/_projects/pupper-quadruped.md

 $$\ddot x^d = \ddot x^{ff} + K_p (x^d - x) + K_d(\dot x^d - \dot x)$$

-Given \(n\) tasks, the controller is posed as a convex optimization problem to find the optimal joint accelerations and reaction forces that minimize the $$L^2$$ norm of the task tracking error:
+Given $n something$ tasks, the controller is posed as a convex optimization problem to find the optimal joint accelerations and reaction forces that minimize the $L^2$ norm of the task tracking error:

 $$
 \begin{aligned}